PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

         + Alert-Only-AS : No blocking, only alerts for logging purposes

-            * Alert all severities and DNS sinkhole
+            * Alert all severities and malicious domain events
             * No packet capture